nils-wisiol/dns-bench/README.md

 This repository contains a authoritative name server and a validating resolver and can be used to study resolver behavior for names under `bench.pqdnssec.dedyn.io`.
+The resolver and autorithative name server are based on a PowerDNS fork using an OpenSSL fork to support PQ-Algorithms.
+Both rely on two pre-built images from DockerHub, which can be found under the following link: https://hub.docker.com/repository/docker/gothremote/pdns-auth and https://hub.docker.com/repository/docker/gothremote/pdns-recursor.

 ## Getting Started